 Detailed Work Package Descriptions

 The FoodTraNet training network is organised into six Work Packages.
 These Work Packages optimise the synergy between research topics and stimulate knowledge exchange between beneficiaries, partners, and ESRs.
 Knowledge and results obtained within one WP will support or stimulate the work of the other WPs.
-A strong programme for complimentary training will provide ESRs with important transferable skills, while Open Science principles provide new opportunities to disseminate, share, exploit knowledge and collaborate with researchers within and outside the network.
+A strong programme for complimentary training is providing ESRs with important transferable skills, while Open Science principles provide new opportunities to disseminate, share, exploit knowledge and collaborate with researchers within and outside the network.

 WP1: Advanced methods for food quality, authenticity and traceability (ESRs 1, 2, 3, 5, 14)